First steps

 datasourceId

 The UUID of the data source to use for this verification.
-Available data sources and their respective datasourceIds
+Available data sources and their respective datasourceIds are listed in available data sources section and in the vouch catalog.

 customerId